Explanation of Course Numbers

 MAE 4149.
 Thermal Systems Design.
 3 Credits.

 Completion of a thermal systems design project that requires integration of engineering science, economics, reliability, safety, ethics, professional responsibility, and social considerations.
 Development and use of design methodology, optimization, feasibility considerations, detailed system descriptions, and presentation of results.
-Prerequisite: MAE 3187.
+Prerequisites: MAE 3187.
+(Fall, Every year)

-First of a two-semester sequence.
-Integration and application of skills and knowledge acquired in the mechanical engineering curriculum.
+First in a two-course sequence.
 Students define objectives and an approach for a mechanical engineering project involving experimentation and apply mechanical engineering design, engineering, and laboratory skills in team project implementation.
-Prerequisite: MAE 3193.
-(Fall, Every Year).
+Prerequisites: MAE 3193.

 MAE 4152W.
 Capstone Design Project II.
 3 Credits.

-Second of a two-semester sequence.
-Integration and application of skills and knowledge acquired in the mechanical engineering curriculum.
+Continuation of MAE 4151.
 Students define objectives and an approach for a mechanical engineering project involving experimentation and apply mechanical engineering design, engineering, and laboratory skills in team project implementation.
+Prerequisites: MAE 4151.
 Includes a significant engagement in writing as a form of critical inquiry and scholarly expression to satisfy the WID requirement.
-(Spring, Every Year).
+(Spring, Every year)

 MAE 4157.
 Aerodynamics Laboratory.
 1 Credit.